Big data analytics may unlock new approaches to treatments

 While the close timing of the announcements related to data-analysis collaborations might be a coincidence, several forces appear to be behind the move toward providing researchers access to patient data.

 He expects pharmaceutical, biomed and biotech companies and research institutes to be Truveta's chief customers.
-While some of those data buyers will be looking to turn their research into profits, he thinks the information that can be mined from the data has the potential to bring much wider benefits such as advances in public health care.
+While some of those data buyers will be looking to turn their research into profits, he thinks the information that can be mined from the data has the potential to bring much wider benefits such as advances in epidemiology and public health.

 For example, the information from the patient records could offer added depth to existing public databases to help reveal how infections spread and to make causal connections between conditions such as asthma and air pollution.
-It can be mined for previously undetected correlations and patterns.
 "We've been sitting on this data for a long time and it's our obligation now, I believe, to put it to use to help improve quality of care in our communities and ultimately save lives," Shipley says.

 Big data, big potential